Lung cancer patient

-- Diagnosed with stage IIIA lung cancer with no known risk factors
+- Diagnosed with stage III non-small cell lung cancer with no known risk factors

-- Interviewed four doctors before choosing Seattle Cancer Care Alliance
+- Interviewed four physicians before selecting Seattle Cancer Care Alliance

 - Treated with radiation and chemotherapy